Chapter 21: Sprint Review

-The inputs to the sprint review are the sprint backlog and.or sprint goal and the potentially shippable product incrementa that the team actually produced during the sprint.
+The inputs to the sprint review are the sprint goal, sprint backlog, and the potentially shippable product increment that the team actually produced during the sprint.
 The outputs are a groomed product backlog and an updated release plan.
-A common approach to conducting the sprint review is as follows: Summarize, Demonstrate, Discuss, and Adapt.
+A common approach to conducting the sprint review is as follows: Overview (Summarize), Demonstrate, Discuss, and Adapt.

 The sprint review kicks off with a Scrum team member (often the product owner) presenting the sprint goal, the product backlog items associated with that goal (often the sprint backlog), and an overview of the product increment that the team achieved during the sprint.
 This information provides a summary or synopsis of how the sprint results compare with the sprint goal.
 If the results don't match the goal, the team should provide an explanation.
 But it's important to keep in mind that a sprint review is a blame-free environment.
 The purpose of the review is to describe what was accomplished and then to use the information to determine the best course of action for moving forward.